inasafe/inasafe-doc/docs/source/training/beginner/osm/101-basic-concept-of-osm-website.rst

 and help an entire community prepare for the next time there is a flood.
 In this sense, the work is somehow cyclical.
-The community contributes data so that emergency managers can design highly effective contingency plans, and those plan may then be used to benefit the community at large.
+The community contributes data so that emergency managers can design highly effective contingency plans, and those plans may then be used to benefit the community at large.
 And the more data that the community provides, the better the contingency planning can be.